 As a cultural foundation, TSA organises projects at the intersection of culture, education and society.
 Our initiatives include Art Forum Africa and TSA Art Writing Master Class.

-TSA has enjoyed the support and partnership of The Netherlands Embassy in Lagos, the French Cultural Network in Nigeria, Ford Foundation, Women and Youth Art Foundation, and most recently the Goethe Institute in Nigeria.
+TSA has enjoyed the support and partnership of The Netherlands Embassy in Lagos, the French Cultural Network in Nigeria, Ford Foundation, Women and Youth Art Foundation, Hydrocarbon Advisors and the Goethe Institute in Nigeria.

 T: +234 703 123 7019